 Every state in the U.S. creates its own specific regulations about online enrollment of the students who live within the state.
 Some states require fees and/or application efforts that require a considerable investment of university resources.
-In an effort to maintain a reasonable tuition rate, Graceland’s nursing program does not currently accept students who live in Kentucky, New York, Maryland or North Carolina.
+In an effort to maintain a reasonable tuition rate, Graceland’s nursing program does not currently accept students who live in Kentucky, Maryland, New York, North Carolina or Tennessee.

 Graceland University is approved by the Washington State Nursing Care Quality Assurance Commission to provide practice experiences in Washington State for RN to BSN, MSN/FNP, MSN/Nursing Education, and DNP programs.

 The baccalaureate degree in nursing, master’s degree in nursing, and doctor of nursing practice at Graceland University School of Nursing are accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation).
 One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.

 The master’s and doctoral degrees in nursing have full approval status with the Iowa State Board of Nursing.

 The baccalaureate degrees in nursing have full approval status with the Iowa and Missouri State Boards of Nursing.